NetLogo/View2.5D/readme.md

 - Place the result in a folder called 'view2.5d' as a subfolder of the extensions folder of your NetLogo distribution

 ###Incorporating in models:

 - declare your use of the extension via
 >> extensions [ view2.5d ]

 - open a window using either the view2.5d:patch-view or view2.5d:turtle-view commands
 >> (often in your 'SETUP' procedure or via a separate button).

 - update your window's view using one of the update commands
 >> (often in your 'GO' procedure)

-- See also examples in the 'release'
+- See also examples included in the zipfiles of the Releases

 ###Comments & Complaints:
 Please send to Corey Brady, cbrady@northwestern.edu